 3- Prince Rupert, British Columbia

-Prince Rupert receives approximately 2,400 millimetres (94 inches) of rainfall annually.
-This translates to an average of 200 millimetres (8 inches) per month.
-The wettest months are typically from October to February when the city experiences heavy rain showers and frequent drizzles.
+Due to its location within the Coastal Mountains and proximity to the Pacific Ocean, Prince Rupert receives a significant amount of precipitation throughout the year, making it one of the wettest cities in Canada.
+The city experiences 2,400 millimeters (94 inches) of rainfall annually, equivalent to 200 millimeters (8 inches) per month.
+The rainiest months are typically from October to February, during which the city experiences heavy rain showers and frequent drizzles.

 The rainy climate of Prince Rupert plays a crucial role in shaping its lush green landscapes and diverse flora and fauna.
-It also provides ideal conditions for various industries, such as forestry and aquaculture.
+It also creates ideal conditions for various industries, such as forestry and aquaculture.

 4- Haida Gwaii (Queen Charlotte Islands), British Columbia